How to use Python range and xrange Functions

 All these are shown in the examples in the section after the syntax of using a range in Python.

-Note:: To learn about xrange function and difference between range and xrange, go to the last part of this tutorial.
+Note:: To learn about xrange function and the difference between range and xrange, go to the last part of this tutorial.

 Syntax of range function